UCL/ucl_software_carpentry/installation/install.md

 advance of the boot camp.
 All students should either attend this or ensure that they have a working git, python, and editor and shell installation by following the instructions bellow before the workshop.

+We will be using UCL's [eduroam](http://www.ucl.ac.uk/isd/staff/wireless/eduroam) service to connect to the internet for this work.
+So you should ensure you have eduroam installed and working.

 ## Linux Users ##

 ### Python ###